2025–2026 Iran–United States negotiations: Iran's rejection of the US proposal

+Twelve-Day War

 2025 Israeli strikes

 Beginning on June 13, 2025, Israel struck multiple targets across Iran with the stated goal of preventing Iran from developing nuclear weapons.
 The attacks damaged key nuclear facilities and killed several of Iran's top military leaders.
 Among those injured was Khamenei's political advisor Ali Shamkhani, who oversaw negotiations between the United States and Iran.
-Following the attack, the sixth round of US-Iran talks, scheduled for June 15 in Oman, were indefinitely suspended.
-In an initial response to the strikes, Trump stated that the U.S. “of course” supported Israel, adding that the 60-day deadline for the negotiations had just expired.
+Following the attack, the sixth round of US-Iran talks, scheduled in Oman on June 15, were indefinitely suspended.
+In an initial response to the strikes, Trump stated that the US "of course" supported Israel, adding that the 60-day deadline for the negotiations had just expired.

-On June 17, the White House explored a meeting between envoy Witkoff and Iran’s foreign minister Abbas Araghchi to revive negotiations and prevent further conflict.
-Trump used the threat of U.S. military capabilities, including bunker-buster bombs, as leverage.
-He escalated demands for Iran’s unconditional surrender while warning of additional military action.
+On June 17, the White House explored a meeting between envoy Witkoff and Iran's foreign minister Abbas Araghchi to revive negotiations and prevent further conflict.
+Trump used the threat of US military capabilities, including bunker-buster bombs, as leverage.
+He escalated demands for Iran's unconditional surrender while warning of additional military action.
 Iran responded by making counter-threats.
-Trump alternated between urging diplomacy and signaling support to continue pressure.
+Trump alternated between urging diplomacy and signaling support to continue the pressure.

+2025 US strikes

-On June 21, following orders from Trump, the U.S. bombed the Fordow uranium enrichment facility, the Natanz nuclear facility, and the Isfahan nuclear technology center in Iran.
-On June 24, Trump declared a ceasefire which has since held.
-Senior American officials emphasized they do not want the conflict with Iran to escalate.
+On June 21, following orders from Trump, the US bombed the Fordow uranium enrichment facility, the Natanz Nuclear Facility, and the Isfahan Nuclear Technology/Research Center in Iran.
+On June 24, Trump declared a ceasefire.
+Senior American officials emphasized that they did not want the conflict with Iran to escalate.

-Afterwards, U.S. envoy Witkoff stated that the U.S. and Iran were engaging in both direct and mediated discussions aimed at returning to negotiations for a comprehensive peace agreement.
-He also emphasized that the American position requires Iran to halt all uranium enrichment—a stance the White House had not consistently maintained during the earlier rounds of negotiations.
-Trump said later that he had recently considered limited sanctions relief to aid Iran’s recovery, but tied any step to a more conciliatory tone from Iran and he ended with an appeal for peace.
+Afterwards, US envoy Witkoff stated that the US and Iran were engaging in both direct and mediated discussions aimed at returning to negotiations for a comprehensive peace agreement.
+He also emphasized that the American position required Iran to halt all uranium enrichment—a stance the White House had not consistently maintained during earlier rounds of negotiations.
+Trump said later that he had recently considered limited sanctions relief to aid Iran's recovery, but tied any step to a more conciliatory tone from Iran and he ended with an appeal for peace.

-In mid-August, Iran’s foreign minister Araghchi said that the conditions were not yet in place for “effective” nuclear talks with the United States, while stressing that Tehran will not sever cooperation with the UN nuclear watchdog IAEA.
-Since the strikes on Iran, IAEA inspectors have been unable to visit Iranian sites, even as chief Rafael Grossi has insisted that access is essential.
+In mid-August, Iran's foreign minister Araghchi said that the conditions were not yet in place for "effective" nuclear talks with the United States, while stressing that Tehran would not cease cooperation with the UN nuclear watchdog IAEA.
+Iran also passed new legislation so that any further inspections by the IAEA would have to be approved by the Supreme National Security Council.